Which place is cheaper, Myrtle Beach or Savannah?

 In January, Savannah usually receives less rain than Myrtle Beach.
 Savannah gets 2.9 inches (74 mm) of rain, while Myrtle Beach receives 3.9 inches (98 mm) of rain each month for the winter.

 Both Myrtle Beach and Savannah during the spring are popular places to visit.
-Also, the spring months attract visitors to Myrtle Beach because of the beaches.
+Most visitors come to Savannah for the beaches and the natural beauty during these months.
+Also, the spring months attract visitors to Myrtle Beach because of the beaches and the activities around the city.

 In April, Savannah is generally a little warmer than Myrtle Beach.
-Temperatures in Savannah average around 66°F (19°C), and Myrtle Beach stays around 62°F (17°C).
+Daily temperatures in Savannah average around 66°F (19°C), and Myrtle Beach fluctuates around 62°F (17°C).

 In Myrtle Beach, it's very sunny this time of the year.
 It's quite sunny in Savannah.
 In the spring, Savannah often gets around the same amount of sunshine as Myrtle Beach.
 Savannah gets 275 hours of sunny skies this time of year, while Myrtle Beach receives 278 hours of full sun.